wrathsoffire76/Tutorials/theme.md

 ![GitHub page](images/theme-hb/homebrewtutorial4.png)

-* Note: you can also scan the QR code on the releases page to install Anemone which will eliminate the need for step 2 and 3.
+* Note: you can also scan the QR code using FBI on the releases page to install Anemone which will eliminate the need for step 2 and 3.

 <!-- tabs:end -->